lpereira/blotest/blog/html/_sources/2013/07/20/partial_functions_in_c.txt

   [leandro@navi /tmp]$ ./a.out
   Test called with data=0x12341337

-So there you have it, `partial functions`_ in C. Useful?
+So there you have it, `partially applied functions`_ in C. Useful?
 Hardly.
 Interesting?
 I think so.
 Fun?
 Yup.

 If you'd like to try, the full source code, with comments and error recovery